 Feeling lonely during large-scale celebrations and events – such as the Christmas period – where social gatherings are more prevalent.
 For people who’ve lost friends or family members, or who don’t have friends or family to celebrate with, this can be an incredibly lonely time.

-Feeling shy or socially awkward.
-This can make forming meaningful connections much harder.
+Feeling shy or struggling with social anxiety.
+This can make forming meaningful connections much more difficult.
 Even if you’re keen to get out there and socialise, you might avoid social situations or talk yourself out of them because you’re worried that you won’t know what to say or do.

 - Feeling empty, unwanted, or alone